Rheumatology Fellowship Program

 About the division of rheumatology

-A vital component of the department of medicine at Scripps Clinic, the division of rheumatology is comprised of nine full-time faculty members.
+A vital component of the department of medicine at Scripps Clinic, the division of rheumatology is comprised of eight full-time faculty members.
 All are widely regarded clinicians and educators who care for patients from throughout the Southwest United States.